 A common question chiropractor’s get asked is what discs located in the spine are for?
 Basically, these discs act like shock absorbers as they separate the bones located within the spine.
 As they are disc-shaped, they allow significant range of motion in all directions.
 They are also very strong providing the support needed to keep the body upright.

 In addition, and the most important reason for having discs, a healthy disc provides a large space for each spinal nerve root to leave the spinal cord and give life to cells,tissues, organs and systems within the body.
-This is why it is crucial that proper movement within the joints of the spine is maintained.
-Regular spinal maintenance to unlock stiff joints allows for better circulation of oxygen, nutrients and water to occur within the tissues that make the disc.
-Remember, without proper movement of the spinal unit the disc will degenerate
+This is why it is important that proper movement within the joints of the spine occurs.
+Unlocking stiff joints allows for better circulation of oxygen, nutrients and water to occur within the tissues that make the disc.
+Remember, without proper movement of the spinal unit the disc will likely degenerate due to lack of inbibition.

 Signs and symptoms of DDD